Marker Logo

 this page online

 52.036′ N, 93° 10.416′ W. Marker is in Mendota Heights, Minnesota, in Dakota County.
-Marker is on Sibley Memorial Highway west of Minnesota Route 13, on the left when traveling north.
+It is on Sibley Memorial Highway west of Minnesota Route 13, on the left when traveling north.
 The marker is at the Big Rivers Regional Trail west trailhead, on the rightmost panel between the parking lot and the historic overlook.
 Touch for map.
 Marker is at or near this postal address: 1498 Mendota Heights Road, Saint Paul MN 55120, United States of America.
 Touch for directions.

 Local Stone, National Story marker (center), with the WPA overlook in the background image.
 Click for full size.

-Photographed By McGhiever, June 9, 2023
+Photographed by McGhiever, June 9, 2023

 2. Local Stone, National Story marker (center), with the WPA overlook in the background

 Credits.
-This page was last revised on June 10, 2023.
+This page was last revised on October 2, 2024.
 It was originally submitted on June 9, 2023, by McGhiever of Minneapolis, Minnesota.
-This page has been viewed 103 times since then and 35 times this year.
+This page has been viewed 365 times since then and 30 times this year.
 Photos: 1, 2. submitted on June 9, 2023, by McGhiever of Minneapolis, Minnesota. • J. Makali Bruton was the editor who published this page.

 m=225640